Girls Who Drive.

 That’s because passing your driving exam is just one step.

-After those short 2 to 3 months of learning how to drive, you have your whole life to get better – or worse.
+After those short months of learning how to drive, you have your whole life to get better… or worse.

-Below are 10 points to help you figure out why you’re such a bad driver, plus tips to help you improve.
+If you’re already convinced that you’re bad at driving, below are 10 points to help you figure out why, plus tips to help you improve.

 Why am I a bad driver?